rkgIITBh/data-structures.github.io/HTML/binaryTrees.md

 An internal node of a tree may have up to k > 0 children, where k is a finite number.
 That is the number of children of an internal node in tree may vary between 1 to k.
 The value k is known as the arity of the tree.
-If the children of a nod are always programmatically accessed in the order they appear in storage, then the tree is an ordered tree.
-If the prgoram ignores the storage order of the children, then we have an unordered tree.
-Typically, storage order children is known as left to right order:
+If the children of a node in a tree are always programmatically accessed in the order they appear in the storage, then it  is an ordered tree.
+If a program ignores the storage order of the children, then it treats the tree as unordered Typically, the storage order children is assumed to be left to right order:
 <ul>
   <li> The immediate predecessor sibling of a node is called its left sibling,</li>
   <li> and the immediate successor sibling is called the right sibling.</li>